Spicy Maple Bacon Wrapped Shrimp Recipe

 Directions

 2Place bacon slices, in one layer, onto the baking sheet.
-Slide into the oven, and then bake about 10 minutes or until the bacon has rendered some of its fat, is starting to brown on the edges, but is still floppy.
-Take the bacon out of the oven and transfer to paper towels to drain excess fat.
-Discard any fat on the baking sheet, but leave the foil intact.
+Slide into the oven, and then bake for about 10 minutes or until the bacon has rendered some of its fat, is starting to brown on the edges, but is still floppy.

 Adam and Joanne's Tips

 • Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+We have used the USDA database calculator to calculate approximate values.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste